-Her student, tenor Juan de Leon, made his Metropolitan Opera debut in October 2013.
+Her student, tenor Juan de Leon, made his Metropolitan Opera debut in October 2013 and performs all over the world.
 Other Dupuy students have recently won regional Metropolitan Opera auditions and are apprentices at Santa Fe Opera, Glimmerglass, Wolf Trap, Chautauqua, Des Moines, Opera North and Los Angeles Opera.
 Dupuy also is the liaison and founder of the Emerging Artist Program, a partnership for SMU graduate students and the Dallas Opera.
-In addition, she produces the summer course for singers at SMU-in-Taos.

 Dupuy is in demand throughout the United States as a teacher of master classes.
-She was named Distinguished Alumna at Southwestern University in 2001.
-In 2010, she produced a symposium prior to the opening of the opera by Jake Heggie at the Winspear Opera House in partnership with the Dallas Opera, Meadows School of the Arts and the Texas Book Festival.
+In spring 2016, she produced a workshop, “Strategies for Performing Contemporary Music,” for the Los Angeles NATS chapter on the campus of Loyola Marymount University.
+In 2010, she produced a symposium prior to the opening of the opera, Moby Dick, by Jake Heggie at the Winspear Opera House in partnership with the Dallas Opera, Meadows School of the Arts and the Texas Book Festival.

 Virginia Dupuy and alumni backstage at The Metropolitan Opera for SMU voice alum Juan de Leon's Met debut in "Two Boys" by Nico Muhly.
 Left to right: Will Trice (producer with Broadway entertainment firm Jeffrey Richards Associates), Stephen Hartley (played the role of the father in "Two Boys,") Juan de Leon, Virginia Dupuy and Trey Pratt.